Jakub Brabec

-Jakub Brabec (born 6 August 1992) is a Czech professional footballer who plays as a centre-back for Greek Super League club Aris and the Czech national team.
+Jakub Brabec (born 6 August 1992) is a Czech professional footballer who plays as a centre-back for Primeira Liga club Rio Ave and the Czech national team.

 Club career

-Jakub was part of the youth system at Sparta Prague, but having been released in the summer of 2008 he joined Viktoria Žižkov, another Prague-based club.
-He was promoted to the Žižkov first team during the 2008–09 Gambrinus liga season, when he was still at school.
-He made one league appearance for the club in this season, playing a full match against FC Viktoria Plzen as a 16-year-old in a 2–0 defeat.
+Brabec was part of the youth system at Sparta Prague, but having been released in summer 2008, he joined Viktoria Žižkov, another Prague-based club.
+He was promoted to the Žižkov first team during the 2008–09 Czech First League season, when he was still at school.
+He made one league appearance for the club in this season, playing a full match against Viktoria Plzen as a 16-year-old in a 2–0 defeat.

-In the 2009–10 season, he played a further 14 games for Žižkov, who were then playing in the second tier Czech 2.
+In the 2009–10 season, Brabec played a further 14 games for Žižkov, who were then playing in the second tier Czech 2.
 Liga.
 One of the fourteen appearances was as a substitute.
-In one match in this season, against FC Zenit Čáslav, he received a 31st-minute red card.
+In one match in this season against FC Zenit Čáslav, he received a 31st-minute red card.
 He made six appearances in the Czech 2.
 Liga in the following 2010–11 season, four of which were as a substitute.
-He helped Žižkov achieve a second-place league finish and promotion back to the Gambrinus liga.
+He helped Žižkov achieve a second-place league finish and promotion back to the Czech First League.

-In June 2011, he secured a move back to Sparta Prague, for an undisclosed fee.
-He told Uefa.com that his primary motivation for making the transfer was that he was a childhood fan of his former club and that he would have a better chance of playing in the Uefa Cup and the Uefa Champions League.
+Brabec returned to Sparta Prague for an undisclosed fee in June 2011.
+He told UEFA.com that his primary motivation for making the transfer was that he was a childhood fan of his former club and that he would have a better chance of playing in the UEFA Cup and the Uefa Champions League.
 He started the 2011–12 season with the reserve team, Sparta Prague II, who compete in the 2.
 Liga.

-On August 31, Jakub signed a 4 year deal with Genk, where he will be playing as a centre back/right back.
+On 31 August 2016, Brabec signed a four-year contract with Genk.

 Aris

 On 31 August 2021, Aris officially announced the signing of Brabec for an undisclosed fee on a three-year contract.
-On 18 October 2021, he scored his first goal sealing a precious 1-0 away win against Lamia.
+On 18 October 2021, he scored his first goal sealing a precious 1–0 away win against Lamia.

-After a first season that saw him form a compact pair with Fabiano Leismann, Brabec signed a contract extension until the summer of 2025, on 28 July 2022.
+On 13 March 2023, Brabec signed a contract extension with the club until summer 2026.

+Rio Ave

+On 8 September 2025, Brabec signed a two-year contract with Primeira Liga club Rio Ave.